 - Coffee production: approx. 5.7 billion pounds

 Brazil is the king of the coffee production industry, exporting around 2.6 million metric tons of coffee annually.
 Around 70% of the coffee beans from Brazil are Arabica beans, with some regions growing the stronger, bitter Robusta bean.
-There’s quite a large change that the coffee you’re drinking is from Brazil unless it’s a specialty blend from a specific country or single-origin coffee.
+There’s quite a large chance that the coffee you’re drinking is from Brazil unless it’s a specialty blend from a specific country or single-origin coffee.

 - Coffee production: approx. 3.6 billion pounds

 Vietnam comes in second in coffee production, exporting a whopping 1 million metric tons of coffee.
 Nearly all of the coffee beans they produce are the Robusta bean, grown at elevation in the Central Highlands.
 Though political strife, environmental factors, and economic problems cause their coffee production to fluctuate, Vietnam still remains in second place in the top coffee-producing countries.